grab/mobile-kit-bridge-sdk/README.md

 # mobile-kit-bridge-sdk

-SDK for mobile kit bridge to offer unified method signatures for Android/iOS.
+SDK for mobile module bridge to offer unified method signatures for Android/iOS.

+## Asynchronous returns

 For example: